St Johns Beacon: St Johns Beacon Viewing Gallery

-In 2010, the building's first floor was opened full-time to members of the public upon paying an entrance fee.
-As of 2024, the fee was £8.00 for adults and £6.00 for children.
-Visitors could spend as long as they wish in the tower.
-The gallery gave the opportunity to view Liverpool from a 360° panoramic view, 452 ft above the ground.
+In 2010, the building's first floor was opened to members of the public.
+The gallery gave the opportunity to view a 360° panoramic view of Liverpool.

-The viewing gallery closed on 31 December 2024.
+The viewing gallery closed in December 2024.

 Failed zip wire proposal

-In late June 2020, ZipWorldUK proposed plans for a permanent £5 million zip wire to be installed in Liverpool City Centre, which would have started from the second floor of the Beacon and end on the roof of the Central Library.
+In late June 2020, Zip World proposed plans for a permanent £5 million zip wire to be installed in Liverpool City Centre, which would have started from the second floor of the Beacon and end on the roof of the Central Library.
 The project attracted mixed public opinions, with many people claiming that it would be a permanent defacing of one of the city's world famous landmarks.
 Others expressed concerns that the noise of the zip wire could disturb library users.
 The plans went before Liverpool City Council, which on 30 June 2020 approved them; however, on 2 September 2020 it was reported that Liverpool Mayor Joe Anderson was withdrawing permission for this use of the Central Library, effectively vetoing the proposal.